-These courses emphasize health promotion and care of the older adult.
-The student will study theories of aging, normal body changes with aging, the concept of wellness in the aged, and principles of health promotion and disease prevention in the older population.
-Clinical practice sites provide an opportunity for each student to apply these theoretical concepts while providing nursing care for older adults.
+This course emphasizes health promotion and care of the older adult.
+The student studies theories of aging, normal body changes with aging, the concept of wellness in the aged, and principles of health promotion and disease prevention in the older population.
+Clinical practice sites provide opportunity for students to apply these theoretical concepts while providing nursing care for older adults.

-VN30 - Pharmacology II
+VN30: PHARMACOLOGY II

 This course continues the focus on the nurse's responsibilities in medication administration.
-The knowledge and intervention needed to maximize therapeutic effects and prevent or minimize adverse effects of drugs will be discussed.
-Content areas include major drug classifications; selected individual drugs; and responses to drug therapy.
-Attention will be given to the special care needed when administering medications to pediatric and geriatric clients.
-The importance of health teaching is emphasized as well as a review of legal and ethical issues.
+Study of the effects of drugs upon body systems will be continued.
+Attention will be given to the special care needed when administering drugs to pediatric or geriatric clients.
+The importance of health teaching is emphasized along with a review of legal and ethical issues.